This decade is critical #ForNature. 🌍— UN Biodiversity (@UNBiodiversity) August 20, 2021

-The Open-Ended Working Group on the Post-2020 Biodiversity Framework is tasked with advancing preparations for the development of the post-2020 global biodiversity framework.
+The Open-Ended Working Group will be held virtually from 23 August to 3 September 2021.
 This process is expected to lead to the adoption of a post-2020 global biodiversity framework at the UN Biodiversity Conference later this year, in Kunming, China.

 Plenary sessions will be limited to three hours each day.
 Details about the virtual meeting's procedures, will be made available in the coming weeks, with the overall meeting schedule provided in due course.
 The Bureau of the Conference of the Parties is in consultation with participants and stakeholders, to ensure an inclusive and transparent process.

 Furthermore, the Government of Colombia is planning to convene a high-level event in the margins of the meeting.
 Further information on the organization and modalities of this important high-level event will be made available, shortly.

 Publicly accessible video content from the meetings will be streamed and made available on our YouTube channel.

 Governments and stakeholders completed the first round of negotiations on the zero draft of a global framework in February 2020, at the second meeting of the Open-Ended Working Group.
 The Working Group’s contact groups produced detailed suggestions on all the aspects of the draft framework.
 At that time, delegates organised the results of their discussions according to the following themes:

 - Goals of the framework, including the relationship between goals for 2030 and 2050